maritiren/secure-coding/security_headers/which_headers_should_I_use.md

 sites to use.
 Disabling CORS could make your API unavailable.
 If that particular setting is sensible depends on your implementation.

-X-XSS-Protection: 1; mode=block can be good adivice for regular sites because it instructs the XSS Auditor (which is implemented in WebKit browsers but not Firefox) to not render the site when it detects a reflected XSS attempt.
+*X-XSS-Protection*: 1; mode=block can be good adivice for regular sites because it instructs the XSS Auditor (which is implemented in WebKit browsers but not Firefox) to not render the site when it detects a reflected XSS attempt.
 But for an API that just provides JSON responses and doesn't serve active content, this header doesn't bring any benefit.